Krofek/MySpotIsHot/README.md

 	$ chmod u+x Myspotishot.sh

-The script will guide you through the setup
+The script will guide you through the setup.

-Enjoy!
+After finishing with the setup you should have an Upstart job available.
+You can start the hotspot the following way:

+	$ sudo start myspotishot

+or

+	$ sudo sh /usr/sbin/myspotishot.sh

+Stop the hotspot:

+	$ sudo stop myspotishot

+Check the status:

+	$ sudo status myspotishot

 TO-DO:
 ______

+* adding the option to make the service run at system startup
 * check for available wlan adapters and choose one
 * check for ethernet adapter connecting to the internet
 * tbd